jkaninda/notifier/README.md

 # Notifier
-Email, Telegram and Mattermost notifier
+Email, Telegram, and Mattermost notifier

 This tool was developed for personal needs.
-I use the binary in my Docker Toolkit image which I use to run on Gitlab jobs or Jenkins CI/CD.
+I use the binary in my Docker Toolkit image to run on Gitlab jobs or Jenkins CI/CD.
-This allows me to send notifications via email, Telegram channel or Mattermost.
+This allows me to send notifications via email, Telegram channel, or Mattermost.

 I wanted to share it with you.